MicrosoftDocs/Azure-RMSDocs/Azure-RMSDocs/how-does-it-work.md

 256 bits is used by the Azure Information Protection client in the following scenarios:

-- Generic protection (.pfile)
+- Generic protection (.pfile).

-- Native protection for PDF documents when the document has been protected with the ISO standard for PDF encryption or the resulting protected document has a .ppdf file name extension.
+- Native protection for PDF documents when the document has been protected with the ISO standard for PDF encryption, or the resulting protected document has a .ppdf file name extension.

-- Native protection for text or image file (such as .ptxt or .pjpg).
+- Native protection for text or image files (such as .ptxt or .pjpg).

 ###### Footnote 2